 - Place these developments within a broader context

 No preparation is required for this course.
-The total workload consists of eight half day sessions and a similar amount of time for the reading of articles.
+The total workload consists of eight half day sessions and a similar amount of time for preparatory readings during the course.
 Before the start of each session you will be asked to read a certain number of articles.